thepika206/plane-front-end/README.md

 >
 > To Get Started:
 >
 >1.
-If you are an existing member, login to your account.
+If you are an existing member, log in to your account.
 If not, signup!
 >
 >2.
 Create a New Trip
 >
 >3.
 Browse through the activities for the respected destination of your trip
 >
 >4.
-Find an activity you like?
+Find an activity you like.
 Read more about it and whether or not other users liked it as well
 >
 >5.
 Want to add this activity to be a part of your trip?
 No problem, add it to your respected trip and Plan.e ahead of time
 >
 > Thank you for visiting our app.
 Cheers to safe and stress-free travels!

-### Technologies Used
+### Technologies Used 💻

 > HTML | CSS